Everybody is invited to build ... an own map. This can be interesting for the following reasons:

 Additional Information:

 The downloadable development environment is hosted on github and has the filename fzk‑mde‑garmin‑LATEST.zip.
-Inside this file the well known directory Freizeitkarte‑Entwicklung is boxed in an additional directory with the name fzk‑mde‑garmin‑Latest.
+Inside this file the directory Freizeitkarte‑Entwicklung is boxed in an additional directory with the name fzk‑mde‑garmin‑Latest.